After the best games like Diablo on PC? You’ve come to the right place.

 Multiple character classes – check.
 Loads of skill trees – check.
 Randomised loot – check.
 Last Epoch is on track to be one of the best games like Diablo on PC out there.

-Currently in Early Access via Steam, Last Epoch has gained nearly 11,000 reviews since it launch back in 2019.
+Currently in Early Access via Steam, Last Epoch has gained over 19,000 reviews since it launch back in 2019.
 Even better, they’re very positive overall.
 It’s perhaps because the game combines exciting dungeon crawling along with deep character development.
 Throw in an enjoyable loot system and a unique time travel feature, and you have a game that promises endless replayability.

 Being in Early Access, Last Epoch isn’t quite finished yet.
 There’s still loads of content to go at though, and a full launch is set for some time in 2022.
 Start playing now, and you’ll be able to get a head start, as well as potentially shape the game as it nears completion.
 So, maybe consider giving it a go.